mideind/GreynirEngine/doc/reference.rst

             gjafir til spenntu barnanna sem biðu milli vonar og ótta spenntu börnin sem biðu milli vonar og ótta

-        Note that *milli vonar og ótta* is parsed as an adverbial phrase.
+        Note that *milli vonar og ótta* is parsed as a fixed adverbial phrase.
 The nouns *von* and *ótti* are thus not included in the list of noun phrases.

         Also note that *rauði vagninn með fjölda gjafa til spenntu barnanna sem biðu milli vonar og ótta* is a noun phrase containing two nested noun phrases. :py:meth:`SimpleTree.all_matches()` returns all three noun phrases, also the nested ones.
-If you only want the outermost (top) matching tree for a pattern, use :py:meth:`SimpleTree.top_matches()` instead.
+If you only want the outermost (top) matching subtree for a pattern, use :py:meth:`SimpleTree.top_matches()` instead.

     .. py:method:: top_matches(self, pattern : str) -> generator[SimpleTree]